MicrosoftLearning/MB-230-Dynamics365forCustomerService/Instructions/Labs/LAB[MB-230]_M00_Lab00_Dynamics_365_Labs.md

 ### Task 2 – Access the Dynamics 365 application

-1. Expand the grid button at the top left of the screen, directly to the left of **Power Platform admin center.** Select **Dynamics 365.**
+1. Expand the grid button at the top left of the screen, directly to the left of **Power Platform admin center.** Select **Environments.**

-2. Select the **Edit** button.
-You will open the Contoso environment in the **Power Platform admin center.**
+2. Select the **Contoso (Production)** environment.

+3. Go to the environment URL.

 4. From the list of available Dynamics 365 apps, select **Customer Service Hub.**

 5. Spend a few minutes exploring the application.